CSE512-15S/a3-kdorosch-lizehang-1263607/README.md

 #####Katie

 #####Zehang
+- Implementing the stacked area plot and brush.

+- I spent about 10 hours on the first pass of the project framework, including setting up different scripts for each plots and the methods for the functions to communicate with each other, i.e., let other plots update itself with the time range selected in brush.
+I spent about another 10 hours on finalizing the visual effects of the two plots, including the color, position, axis, automatic scale change, etc. The most time consuming part for me is to figure out the syntax and flow of js scripts.

 #####Kuangyou Yao
 - PHP/MySQL server that, provides JSON data for the application to visualize.
 - Implementing the responsive bar plot.

 - I spent like 2.5 hours migrating the Excel data to a programmable MySQL environment and like 4 hours getting the bar plot to behave correctly.
 I would say the hardest is actually understand how and why D3 works.
-I actually found most of the useful infomation at ramdom places on the internet.
+I actually found most of the useful information at random places on the internet.

 Include: